 In 1929-30, the City of Melbourne constructed 60 brick stores on the current car park to house the wholesale agents and merchants.
 However, allegations of corruption and racketeering and a Royal Commission in 1960 led to the decision to relocate the Wholesale Market to Footscray in 1969.
 A single row of the Agents stores along Franklin Street is all that remains of the Merchants section of the Market.

 The separation of the Wholesale Market from the Retail Market lead to a plan to redevelop the Queen Victoria Market site into a trade centre, office and hotel complex in the 1970s.
 However, public outcry prevented this and resulted in the Market being classified by the National Trust.
 Later, the Market site and its buildings were listed on the Historic Buildings Register.Queen Victoria Market survives today as one of the largest and most intact examples of Melbourne’s great nineteenth century markets.

-The Queen Victoria Market site is listed as an historic place by Heritage Victoria.
-Many of the buildings are also listed as notable buildings on the Historic Building Register of Victoria.
+The Queen Victoria Market site is listed as a historic place by Heritage Victoria.
+Many of the buildings are listed as notable buildings on the Historic Building Register of Victoria.

 One of the most intriguing stages in Queen Victoria Market’s history was during the 1960s, when the Market was associated with the infamous “Honoured Society”.
 Indeed, much of the innuendo and rumour surrounding the Market today can be attributed to this period.

 It all began in 1960, when the complaining of suspicious growers unhappy with the handling of their consignments resulted in a Royal Commission being established to investigate price fixing at the Wholesale section of the Market.